SmartBear/soapui/README.md

 ### Running

-The easiest way to run soapui after it has been build is by executing `mvn exec:java -Dexec.mainClass="com.eviware.soapui.SoapUI"` in the root folder of the *soapui* submodule.
+The easiest way to run soapui after it has been build is by executing `mvn exec:java` in the root folder of the *soapui* submodule.

 ### IDE support

-As soapUI is using a standard Maven 3 setup, building and running soapUI from an IDE is usually very straight forward as long as IDE has good Maven support.
+As soapUI is using a standard Maven 3 setup, building and running soapUI from an IDE is usually very straight forward as long as the IDE has good Maven support.

 **Intellij IDEA (version 11)**